MinellaPersonalProjects/my-tech-teachings/content/about.md

 ## Background

+### Education

-**Education:** I hold a BSc in Software Engineering from [Loyola University Chicago](https://www.luc.edu).
+I hold a B.Sc. in Software Engineering from [Loyola University Chicago](https://www.luc.edu) where I graduated in December 2021 with Honors _Magna Cum Laude_.

+### Experience

+During my time as a student at Loyola, I received a Mulcahy Fellowship Grant to research the security of DNS Over HTTPS.
+I presented my findings to my mentor and the fellowship foundation.

+I also had an 8-week internship at OntoAdaptive LLC, where I conducted independent research on adopting a modern web stack on an existing reference architecture.
+Furthermore, I successfully implemented a React TypeScript Infrastructure.

-**Experience:** I have worked in various roles in the software industry, from web development to AI platform development.
-Notably, I participated in the development of a cutting-edge AI Platform utilizing, equipping our organization with advanced machine learning capabilities.
-Additionally, I designed and delivered a range of Vue Web Apps, each serving as a captivating showcase of our AI applications.
+After graduating from Loyola, I have worked in various roles in the software industry, from web development to AI platform development.

+At CCC Intelligent Solutions, I started as an AI Enablement Intern and was later promoted to a Software Engineer.
+I played a significant role in developing a cutting-edge AI Platform and creating Vue Web Apps to showcase our AI applications.

+When I am not at work, I create fun new projects, many of which I'll talk about in my blog.
+I am dedicated to learning new things and love creative projects.

 ## Skills